In recent years, there has been an overhaul in terms of how forex is regulated in Canada.

 For a broker to operate legally in Canada must be either:

-- IIROC regulated;
+- CIRO (former IIROC) regulated;

 You can always find information about a broker’s licenses and authorisation on its website, and to verify that information, you can double-check on the IIROC website.
 The IIROC website will only tell you if a broker is regulated or not.
 The regulator’s website will not provide any information about the features or conditions provided by a broker.
 If you need additional help finding a trusted broker in Canada, you should consult our top 10 Canadian forex brokers list.